dell/csm-docs/content/docs/authorization/troubleshooting.md

   Troubleshooting guide
 ---

+{{% pageinfo color="primary" %}}
+The CSM Authorization RPM is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+It is highly recommended that you use CSM Authorization Helm deployment or CSM Operator going forward.
+{{% /pageinfo %}}

+{{% pageinfo color="primary" %}}
+The CSM Authorization karavictl CLI is no longer actively maintained or supported.
+It will be deprecated in CSM 1.9.
+{{% /pageinfo %}}

 ## RPM Deployment
 - [The Failure of Building an Authorization RPM](#The-Failure-of-Building-an-Authorization-RPM)
 - [Running `karavictl tenant` commands result in an HTTP 504 error](#running-karavictl-tenant-commands-result-in-an-http-504-error)